Rakshith2060/From-Data-to-Machine-Learning-and-Neural-Network-Models/README.md

 each observation.
 Regression Task: As the target variable, that is NOx Rate (lbs/mmBtu), is continuous and numerical, this makes this a regression problem

+Part 3 :
+The OCTMNIST is based on a prior dataset of 109,309 valid optical coherence tomography (OCT) images for retinal diseases.
+Each example is a 28x28 image, associated with a label from 4 classes.

+About files :
+rakshit2_assignment0_part_1 is the jupyter notebook file for emissions-hourly-2023-wa dataset rakshit2_assignment0_part_3 is the jupyter notebook file for OCTMNIST classification dataset rakshit2_assignment0_bonus folder contains the deployment of part_1 where it contains a datasets and a demo video of how to run the code jupyter notebook file of the code and pickle file for the deployement.
+Model Deployment is done using a STREAMLIT deployment tool make sure after exporting all the files are in the same folder and open it in a vs code
+The commands to run the deployment file is python -m streamlit run rakshit2_assignment0_deploy.py and then open localhost:8501